He has an allergic reaction to dust and scary things …

-Being disowned by his father and booted out of his family manor in England, then transported off to the distant sun drenched shores of Australia didn’t sound like such a bad punishment for Hal.
+Being disowned by his father and booted out of his family manor in England, then transported off to the distant sun-drenched shores of Australia didn’t sound like such a bad punishment for Hal.
 All things considered.
-Sydney however, didn’t prove to be his cup of tea, but a quick move to Brisbane leads Hal to a wonderful new life full of friends, back yards, barbecues, beer, surfing, The Breakfast Creek Hotel and Narelle.
+Sydney however, didn’t prove to be his cup of tea, but a quick move to Brisbane leads Hal to a wonderful new life full of friends, backyards, barbeques, beer, surfing, The Breakfast Creek Hotel and Narelle.

 The idyllic life.

 For a short time unfortunately as so often happens, just when you think things are beautifully perfect, someone or something comes along to throw a spanner in the works.
-In Hal’s case, his idyllic life gets hit my a number of airborne wrenches.
-Then when he thinks things are are about as bad as they can get, they of course get a whole lot worse.
+In Hal’s case, his idyllic life gets hit by a number of airborne wrenches.
+Then when he thinks things are about as bad as they can get, they, of course, get a whole lot worse.

 Afflicted by an allergic reaction to dust and scary things, Hal does a lot of sneezing as he goes about trying to make the whole lot worse a whole lot better.

 What Some Reviewers say about The Adventures of Hal:

 It’s a mad world on Gloth as experienced through the eyes of Halbert Hoop, Hal to the reader.
 Hal is a well-developed character who gets himself into unusual and kooky situations.
 It’s great fun for the reader to share Hal’s strategies in unraveling and solving these situations.